 Anime & Manga

 The anime movie A Wind Named Amnesia rolls along like a typical, navel-gazing, post-apocalyptic road film.
-Then right before the Gainax Ending, the main hero and his alien love interest strip and have sex with no romantic buildup to this activity whatsoever.
-(Granted, they spent most of the movie on the run from killer robots and savage humans and managed to bond somewhat, but the sex still feels as though it comes right out of left field.)
+Then right before the Gainax Ending, the main hero and his alien love interest strip and have sex for no apparent reason.

 Happens between Satoru and Saki in From the New World, although considering the emotionally distressing events they'd just gone through as well as the cultural norms for their society, it's understandable that it happened.

 The Secret of Twilight Gemini: About halfway through the film, Lupin sneaks into Morocco's police HQ to steal a file on Galoux and has a chance encounter with Fujiko, who was after the same file.
 They swap notes on what they've learned, during which Lupin accidentally mentions the treasure he's after.
 So Fujiko decides to return the favor, by letting him havehers...
 RIGHT THERE in the file room, while the place was packed with cops, who were canvassing the city for them!

 Happens a lot with Moonstone in Ellis Thunderbolts and Dark Avengers, primarily because she's a manipulative sociopath who considers it the easiest way to get her hooks into her teammates while ticking off her boss.

 Red Hood and the Outlaws, part of DC's "new 52," does this in its first issue, when Roy Harper/Arsenal is seeing if Koriand'r/Starfire remembers knowing him when they were younger.